cs231n/cs231n.github.io/neural-networks-3.md

 Additional references:

-- [On Optimization Methods for Deep Learning](http://ai.stanford.edu/~ang/papers/icml11-OptimizationForDeepLearning.pdf) from Le et al. is a paper from 2011 comparing SGD vs. L-BFGS.
-Some of its conclusions have since been challenged.
 - [Large Scale Distributed Deep Networks](http://research.google.com/archive/large_deep_networks_nips2012.html) is a paper from the Google Brain team, comparing L-BFGS and SGD variants in large-scale distributed optimization.
 - [SFO](http://arxiv.org/abs/1311.2115) algorithm strives to combine the advantages of SGD with advantages of L-BFGS.